Join us for an adventure in flavor!

 3. Grind it into powder: I love the coarse nature of my Creole seasoning, but if you prefer otherwise, you can grind it into powder by giving it a quick whirl in your spice grinder.

-4. Make a big batch: Love NoLa food too much?
-Double or triple the recipe and you have lots for your gumbo and jambalaya nights.
+4. Make a big batch: I Love NoLa food too much.
+Doubling or tripling the recipe means I have plenty for those gumbo and jambalaya nights.

 You are going to love this one so much that shortly you are going to use this to flavor anything and everything.